-When an AEFI report is received by the DIVO, they should review the report and determine if the reported AEFI case meets the criteria required for a detailed investigation.
-If necessary they should contact the primary reporter and visit the locality of the event and interview relevant stakeholders for additional information.
+When and AEFI report is received by the DIVO, he should review the report and determine if the reported AEFI case meets the criteria required for a detailed investigation.
+If necessary he should contact the primary reporter and visit the locality of the event and interview relevant stakeholders for additional information.
 If the DIVO considers the case as;

-- A minor AEFI or a severe but not serious AEFI warranting detailed investigation, they should indicate this on the 1. reporting form and email the same to the regional and national levels to the following; - i. the concerned regional immunization and vaccine officer (RIVO) - ii. the TFDA at the info@tfda.or.tz - 2.
-In case of a Serious AEFI (death, hospitalization, significant disability, life threatening, or congenital anomaly/ birth defect or a part of a group of events above expected rate/ severity, or a suspected signal, they should discuss the same with the CHMT and plan a detailed field investigation.
-Prior to initiating an investigation, they should e-mail the report to the regional and national levels as described above.
+- 1. A minor AEFI or a severe but not serious AEFI warranting detailed investigation, he should indicate this on the reporting form and email the same to the regional and national levels to the following; - i. the concerned regional immunization and vaccine officer (RIVO) - ii. the IVD in the e-mailxx@yy.com and - iii. the NRA in the emailpp@qq.com - 2.
+A Serious AEFI (death, hospitalization, significant disability, life threatening, or congenital anomaly/ birth defect or a part of a group of events above expected rate/ severity, or a suspected signal, he should discuss the same with the CHMT and plan a detailed field investigation.
+Prior to initiating an investigation, he should e-mail the report to the regional and national levels as described above.

 If the DIVO and the CHMT feel that the investigation can be done locally, they can visit the patient and locality and initiate the detailed investigation along with appropriate members of the local health care team.
-If however assistance is required for investigation from the regional or national level, the RIVO and the IVD/ TFDA should be contacted and assistance for an investigation solicited.
-National investigations should be led by a team from the national AEFI committee, supported by the IVD and the TFDA.
+If however assistance is required for investigation from the regional or national level, the RIVO and the IVD/ NRA should be contacted and assistance for an investigation solicited.
+National investigations should be led by a team from the national AEFI committee, supported by the IVD in Tanzania and the TFDA.